ViacheslavDanilov/ml_project_template/README.md

-# Cookiecutter template for an ML, DS, or AI project
+# Cookiecutter template for an ML, DS or AI project

 ## What is this?
 This repository represents a logical, reasonably standardized, but flexible project structure for doing and sharing data science work.